Fede3751/IoT-Project/README.md

 /src/iot_project_solution
 ```
 The package already includes some files set for you.<br>
-Note that files outside this package won't be considered for your submission.
+Note that files outside of this package won't be considered for your submission.

 Good luck!